 Apply in Person

 The business license can be obtained at the Business License office, 129 East Main Street, Room 108, Elkton, Maryland, between the hours of 8:30 a.m. – 4:30 p.m., Monday through Friday.
+It is recommended that new business owners contact our office by telephone or email prior to attempting to apply in person to ensure they have all information necessary to obtain a license.

 All licenses expire on April 30th regardless of when during the year it was purchased.
 All renewal licenses are effective on May 1st.
 The license cost is prorated in most cases if you start your business at a different time of the year.
 Please note that applications for renewal are mailed out to each license holder in mid-late March of each year, and that you can not renew an existing business license online.
+If your mailing address changes prior to this time, please contact our office so we can update your account.
+Failure to do so may result in a delay in receiving your renewal application documents and late fees.

 Displaying a License